MicrosoftDocs/Viva/Viva/goals/understanding-views.md

 There are 3 views that are available in Viva Goals:

 - **List view** - The list view is the default view in Viva goals.
-This view enables creating, reviewing and tracking progress for OKRs and projects across one or more time periods with information like title, type, owner, time period, status, progress and alignment.
+This view enables creating, reviewing, and tracking progress for OKRs and projects across one or more time periods with information like title, type, owner, time period, status, progress, and alignment.

 - **Quick View** - Quick view is a a panel that appears on the right side of the OKRs page when you click on the title of an OKR or a project.
-This view provides an overview of progress, details, alignment, children objectives and activity for an OKR or a Project.
+This view provides an overview of progress, details, alignment, children objectives, and activity for an OKR or a Project.

 - **Chart view** - The chart view in Viva Goals displays all the OKRs and projects in a nested tree-like structure, providing a clear picture of the parent-child hierarchy.
 This view makes it easy to visually grasp the hierarchical structure of the OKRs and their status in a snapshot.